 In December 2021, following the intense COP26 climate negotiations in Glasgow, CLIMARTE launched a public call out for A0 poster size artworks to address the causes and solutions to the climate crisis.

 The selected 10 final works for month-long display around the City of Melbourne will be launched at the Poster Project III: Why a Call to Art? public Forum on the 26th of February.
 See the POSTERS here >

 With an introduction by City of Melbourne Councillor Rohan Leppert, this public facing Forum discussed the unique capacities of artists to speak truth to power.
 It explored the importance of creative, factually informed work in addressing the Climate Emergency and associated critical social issues.
-Partnering with The Sustainable Living Festival it took place at The Capitol, 113 Swanston St, Melbourne at 4pm on the 26th February 2022.
+Partnering with The Sustainable Living Festival it took place at The Capitol, 113 Swanston St, Melbourne on 26 February 2022.